ashc0de/tinker/README.md

 Just cloned this into my local pc

-Markdown editing on a new branch :)
+- Markdown editing on a new branch :)

+- Sad branch was deleted a while ago ;(

 Dont forget to